 Vessels must anchor within 1 nautical mile of Garden Key on sandy bottom in the Historic Use Area (HUA).

 The mooring is designed to hold up to a 100 foot recreational vessel.
 You are responsible for your vessel, inspecting the buoy, and checking that the buoy is holding as intended.
 Report any problems to NPS staff.
 It is intended to be used when weather and sea conditions are appropriate for the intended recreational use such as diving or snorkeling.
 It is not intended for use in all weather and sea conditions nor as a long term mooring.

 Additional dive and snorkel sites can be found around the park that do not have mooring balls.
 Please consult with a Ranger for more information.

-How to get your Boat Permit
+How to Obtain A Boat Permit

-Boating Permits are FREE and can be obtained in person at the Garden Key Visitor Center or Park Headquarters Office.
+Boat Permits are FREE and can be obtained in person at the Garden Key Visitor Center or Park Headquarters Office.
 Visitors will also receive information regarding the Research Natural Area as well as park rules and regulations.

 If you are boating in the park and have questions, park staff monitors VHF Radio Channel 16.